-- a.
-Pursuant to federal regulations promulgated under the authority of The Americans With Disabilities Act, 28 C.F.R. § 35.101 et seq., the CHC-MCO understands and agrees that it shall not cause any individual with а disability to be excluded from participation in this Agreement or from activities provided for under the Agreement on the basis of the disability.
-As a condition of accepting this Agreement, the CHC-MCO agrees to comply with the "General Prohibitions Against Discrimination," 28 C.F.R. § 35.130, and all other regulations promulgated under Title II of The Americans With Disabilities Act which are applicable to all benefits, services, programs, and activities provided by the Commonwealth of Pennsylvania through Agreements with outside entities. - b.
-The CHC-MCO shall be responsible for and agrees to indemnify and hold harmless the Commonwealth of Pennsylvania from all losses, damages, expenses, claims, demands, suits, and actions brought by any party against the Commonwealth of Pennsylvania as a result of the CHC-MCO's failure to comply with the provisions of
+- Pursuant to federal regulations promulgated under the authority of The a.
+Americans With Disabilities Act, 28 C.F.R. § 35.101 et seq., the CHC-MCO understands and agrees that it shall not cause any individual with disability excluded from participation to be Agreement or from activities provided for under the Agreement on the basis of the disability.
+As a condition of accepting this Agreement, the CHC-MCO agrees to comply with the "General Prohibitions Against C.F.R. § 35.130, and all other regulations Discrimination."
+28 promulgated under Title II of The Americans With Disabilities Act which are applicable to all benefits, services, programs, and activities provided by the Commonwealth of Pennsylvania through Agreements with outside entities. - b.
+The CHC-MCO shall be responsible for and agrees to indemnify and hold harmless the Commonwealth of Pennsylvania from all losses, damages, expenses, claims, demands, suits, and actions brought by any party against the Commonwealth of Pennsylvania as a result of the CHC-MCO's failure to comply with the provisions of subparagraph (a) above.